 Besides, whenever you take the GRE mock test, remember to simulate the exam scenario as closely as possible.
 If possible, find an empty room without distractions, and take the mock exam within the prescribed 3 hours and 45 minutes.
 By simulating the exam day scenario multiple times over the course of your preparation, you will be able to work towards overcoming any nervousness that might arise on the final test day.

 Moreover, once you have your mock test scores, you can review your performance in the test by going through each question and answer.
 This is a very crucial step in your GRE two-month study plan because by assessing your strengths and weaknesses, you will know whether your approach was appropriate and which topics or question types proved to be a challenge for you.
+You will also understand the GRE preparation time which is required and which suits your needs.

 Step 2 – Gather the Relevant Resources